Fashion Jewelry - How To Care Tips For Keep IT Going For Ages

 Ideally, test a small portion of the jewelry, usually the backside of the earring or a necklace to first check the effect of the agent on the plating.
 If the plating looks good for at least 24 hours after treatment on the test surface, should one try to use the cleaning agent for the entire jewelry piece?
 There are lots of commercial cleaning agents available in the market.
 Ensure that you choose one which contains neither Ammonia nor alcohol.
 These could be harmful and tarnish your jewelry pieces.
 If you are someone who likes home based mild cleaners the following could be some of the possible options

-Lemon is a natural mild acid.
+Lemon juice -Lemon is a natural mild acid.
 Rubbing some lemon juice (mixed with water) can help the process of cleaning.
 Lemon works especially well over the silver.

 After applying the cleaning mixture and cleaning everything off, rinse the piece off in cool water as soon as possible.
 Rinse just enough to remove the soapy water solution from the jewelry.
 Immediately after you rinse off your jewelry, place it on a towel to soak up any excess water.
 Wipe the excess water using the towel.
 Immediately, blow-dry the jewelry.
 If the jewelry piece is not quickly dried, then it may lead to rust and water spots.
 Ensure to blow dry until it is completely dry.
 Take special care when blow-drying jewelry with gemstones, a warmer setting of the drier may lead the glue to melt.